 : the distance between the front and rear axles of an automotive vehicle

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wheelbase.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'wheelbase.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 See Definitions and Examples »

 Palter, Dissemble, and Other Words for Lying

 Skunk, Bayou, and Other Words with Native American Origins

 Words For Things You Didn't Know Have Names, Vol. 2

 Look up any year to find out